alecthomas/entityx/README.md

 ## Recent Notable Changes

+- 2013-10-29 - The 'no-boost' branch now exists to remove boost as a dependency for builds not using python.
 - 2013-08-21 - Remove dependency on `boost::signal` and switch to embedded [Simple::Signal](http://timj.testbit.eu/2013/cpp11-signal-system-performance/).
 - 2013-08-18 - Destroying an entity invalidates all other references
 - 2013-08-17 - Python scripting, and a more robust build system